-For the first time, a high school athlete has made the list of semifinalists for the USA Baseball Golden Spikes Award.
+For the first time, a high school athlete has made the list of semifinalists for the USA Baseball Golden Spikes Award, the organization announced in a press conference.

 Bobby Witt Jr., an Oklahoma commit from Colleyville-Heritage High School (Texas), was named to the list with 24 other elite amateur athletes around the nation.